zmpeg/showfor/README.md

 ### CakePHP Behavior ###

 The file showfor.php is a Cakephp behavior for magically building the select options.
 Rather than using find('list') in the model use showfor('RelatedModel') where RelatedModel is the model the select depends on.
+I know these examples are really confusing, email me if you are stuck. zmpeg0@gmail.com

-I know these example are really confusing, email me if you are stuck. zmpeg0@gmail.com In your Model:
+In your Model:

 	var $actsAs = array('Showfor');